The Grace 401(k)

 Funds30%

-An independent fiduciary breaks that link.
+An independent fiduciary is designed to remove that incentive.

 The Million-Dollar Question